-Several important demographic changes also developed in conjunction with the decline in the overall caseload.
-One of the most significant developments in the changing demographics of TANF recipients in Ohio is the increase in the number of "child only" cases.
+Several important demographic changes developed in conjunction with the decline in the overall caseload.
+One of the most significant developments in the changing demographics of TANF recipients in Ohio is the increase in the number of "child only"

+cases.
 These cases occur when adults in the household are ineligible for TANF benefits or they are recipients in other programs such as supplemental security income (SSI).
-Data indicates that in Ohio the relationship of nonrecipient adults in the households where "child only" cases occur is most often that of the catch-all category of "other relative," followed by grandparent, natural or foster parent, sibling, nonrelatives, and step parents.
 Such cases are exempt from time limits and work requirements.
 "Child only" cases in December 2004 comprised nearly half (47.4%) of the total caseload.
 Because the children in these cases remain eligible until age 18 and they are not subject to adult participation requirements, they form a stable core of the OWF caseload.